AlexD10S/betting-smart-contract/README.md

 When the match is over the user that has created the contract can set the result of the match.

-:warning: It is **not a production-ready smart contract**, but a sample built for learning purposes.
-It is discouraged to use this code 'as-is' in a production environment.

 ## How to test it
 Run the tests:
 ```shell